About Open House Chicago

 Every October, the Chicago Architecture Center is proud to host Open House Chicago—a free public festival that offers self-guided history and architecture trails throughout Chicago, talks and programming, and behind-the-scenes access to architecturally, historically and culturally significant sites across the city.

 Open House Chicago remains one of the largest events of its kind in the world.
-This year, Open House Chicago's in-person site visits will occur on October 14 and 15.
-Additional plans for OHC 2023 include the OHC app, virtual programs and special programming.
+In 2024, Open House Chicago's in-person site visits will occur on October 19 and 20.

-In 2023 we will highlight more than 20 Chicago neighborhoods, 150 sites, outdoor exploration on themes of neighborhood investment, community engagement, historic preservation and more.
-You will also find tips and itineraries for exploring shopping, dining and other attractions in each neighborhood.
+In 2023 we highlighted more than 20 Chicago neighborhoods, 170 sites, outdoor exploration on themes of neighborhood investment, community engagement, historic preservation and more.

 Stay in the know